 The Company has set a water recycling ratio target of 10% to reduce water consumption per unit of production volume, and is working on water reuse by recirculating water used to backwash microfiltration membranes, etc.

 The Escondida copper mine, one of MC’s major investments, is located in the desert region of northern Chile and boasts the largest production volume in the world.
-At the minesite, water consumption is reduced in the ore processing phase through water-saving and reuse, among other means.
+At the mine site, water consumption is reduced in the ore processing phase through water-saving and reuse, among other means.
 Moreover, an investment, approximately US$4 billion to date, has been made in the construction of the desalination plant with one of the largest processing and pumping capacities in the world; the desalination plant has eliminated reliance on subterranean aquifers covering all the project’s water requirements since the end of 2019.
 With water shortages due to drought becoming an issue for Chile in recent years, we will continue to promote environmental protection and coexistence with local communities.

 Toyo Reizo Co., Ltd., one of MC’s consolidated subsidiaries, has declared in its environmental policy that it will reduce the amount of water resources to be used in its production processes and will take preventative measures against the discharge of pollutants.
 It has also set targets to reduce water consumption on both a single fiscal year and mid-term basis, and engages in reduction activities.
 In particular, MC aims to reduce its environmental impact by saving water.
 To achieve this, it calculates consumption and discharge amounts in plants and related facilities with high water consumption for monthly assessment and review.
 In addition to these efforts to reduce water consumption, MC has also set targets for the reduction of CO2 and waste discharge and for the implementation rate of food waste recycling, etc. while seeking continual improvements though a PDCA cycle.